TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 ## Getting Started

- Start doing the first simple Hello World exercise.
+ Start doing the first simple Hello World [exercise0](exercises/exercise0.md).
+ After that continue with the other exercises in the exercise Folder.
+The exercise descriptions should guide you to the right documentation and give sufficient hints for you to solve the assignements.

 ## Disclaimer